PythonRSAS/pythonrsas.github.io/_posts/2022-07-15-1-Minimum-spanning-tree-1.md

 q = [MyList(x) for x in n]
 ```

+## Maximum spanning tree

+# Use cases

+As we can imagine, MST is super useful in any kind of networks: cables, roads, etc..

+Even k-means clustering can be viewed as finding an MST and deleting the k-1 most expensive edges.

+## MST with pygame

+Ronald L. Rivest computes mst for set of bouncing balls.
+[Uses PyGame for graphics(http://people.csail.mit.edu/rivest/mst.py)

+# Maybe off topic

 It may be odd, but who is there to say it is odd.
 Isn't math poetry?

 > He [William Blake] died ... in a most glorious manner.
 He said He was going to that Country he had all His life wished to see & expressed Himself Happy, hoping for Salvation through Jesus Christ – Just before he died
 > His Countenance became fair.
 His eyes Brighten'd and he burst out Singing of the things he saw in Heaven. -[ Grigson, Samuel Palmer, p.
 38](https://en.wikipedia.org/wiki/William_Blake#cite_note-67)

 # Reference

+## book
+Introduction to Algorithms by Cormen, Leiserson, Rivest, Stein, (MIT Press;McGraw Hill Chapter 23, for discussion of minimum spanning trees.

 [MIT lecture notes](https://ocw.mit.edu/courses/6-046j-design-and-analysis-of-algorithms-spring-2015/4a7fdddff3bc419c70bb470106a1663a_MIT6_046JS15_lec12.pdf)

 [William_Blake on Wikipeida](https://en.wikipedia.org/wiki/William_Blake)

 ## Videos